 If you have issues updating your smartphone, try logging in and out of Facebook.

-Make sure you’ve got the latest version of the Facebook app by visiting the Apple App Store or Google Play Store, searching for Facebook and seeing if an update is available.
+Make sure you’ve got the latest version of the Facebook app from the Google Play Store.
+Chances are, an update is available.

 Facebook regularly updates its app and your device may well update it automatically.
 This means videos may default back to playing automatically in your News Feed.
-If this happens, repeat the above process.
+If this happens, you'll have to repeat the above process we're afraid.